GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/wellboreProblems/edpWellbore/Example.rst

    Sketch of the wellbore problem `(Chen and Abousleiman, 2017)  <https://www.sciencedirect.com/science/article/pii/S1365160917301090>`__

-To simulate this phenomenon, the strain hardening Extended Drucker-Prager model with an associated plastic flow rule in GEOSX is used in this example.
+To simulate this phenomenon, the strain hardening Extended Drucker-Prager model with an associated plastic flow rule in GEOS is used in this example.
 Displacement and stress fields around the wellbore are numerically calculated.
 These numerical predictions are then compared with the corresponding analytical solutions `(Chen and Abousleiman, 2017)  <https://www.sciencedirect.com/science/article/pii/S1365160917301090>`__ from the literature.